davidhiskett/awalsh/_posts/2024-08-20-product-portal.md

 <br>

 ![]({{ site.baseurl }}/assets/img/product-portal/portal-final-4.png)
-User menu.

-### RESPONSIVE BEHAVIOUR
+### Responsive considerations
 ![]({{ site.baseurl }}/assets/img/product-portal/portal-responsive.png)
-I made sure to lay the expected responsive behaviour for these screens out clearly for the development team.
+I made sure to lay the expected responsive behaviour out for these screens for the development team.
 Stating when the contents of the page were to fix at minimum and maximum widths, whilst also changing the layout for screens below 1000px.

-### PROTOTYPE
 <div style="padding:63.08% 0 0 0;position:relative;border: 1px solid #dadada;border-top: 0;"><iframe src="https://player.vimeo.com/video/1008412221?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture; clipboard-write" style="position:absolute;top:0;left:0;width:100%;height:100%;" title="Product portal"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

-### REFLECTION
-It was a challenge picking this project up from another Product Designer after a considerable amount of work had already been conducted without my participation.
-I did however feel a big sense of achievement in taking on these updates.
-I worked particularly hard to keep all the different teams involved in this project updated and part of our decision making.
-This also was not easy, but I got a huge sense of achievement from knowing I had maintained those connections, from the design to the final product.
+### Taking ownership & managing cross-team expectations
+Assuming ownership of an already in-progress project required rapid evaluation of existing research and decisions, while maintaining delivery timelines across multiple teams.
+This was difficult initially, but satisfying once that understanding sunk in and I moved forward with decisions that were left to make.

+A key focus and personal accomplishment was aligning commercial and usability priorities early in the process.
+An area for improvement would be improving the visual design of the product tiles to feel less busy.